Harshita-Kanal/Data-Structures-and-algorithms/README.md

 The algorithm thus maintains two pointers into the given sequence, one (the tortoise) at xi, and the other (the hare) at x2i.
 At each step of the algorithm, it increases i by one, moving the tortoise one step forward and the hare two steps forward in the sequence, and then compares the sequence values at these two pointers.
 The smallest value of i > 0 for which the tortoise and hare point to equal values is the desired value ν.

+## Kadane's Algorithm
+This algorithm is used to solve the "maximum sum subarray problem".
+Given a 1-D array of integers (both positive, negative and zero), the task is to find the contiguous subarray with the largest sum.
+Return the largest sum possible.
+For example, if the array is -2,-3,4,-1,-2,1,5,-3.
+The subarray with maximum sum would be 4,-1,-2,1,5 with sum=7.
+The idea is to look for all positive contiguous elements of the array and keep track of the maximum sum possible among all contiguous elements.
+Let's initialize sum=0 and max_sum=INT_MIN or with the first element of the array.
+We traverse the whole array and add each element to the value sum one by one.
+Each time we get a positive sum, we compare it with max_sum and update the max_sum if it is greater than max_sum.
+If the sum is negative, we again assign it with 0.
+Return the max_sum at the end which is the answer.
+This problem can also be solved by other techniques such as brute force, divide and conquer,dynamic programming.
+But Kadane's algorithm is the most efficient and easy one.
+Time complexity will be O(N) as we are traversing the array only once and space complexity will be O(1) as no extra space is being used.